Special Transportation Studies

 1. The City of Peoria Pavement Management Decision Optimization

 Peoria was awarded $33,600 and contributed a local match of $8,400 for a total project cost of $42,000.
 The provided funding purchased the Decision Optimization Technology software from Infrastructure Solutions, Inc. to aid in the project prioritization process that utilizes technology and community importance metrics.
+The final deliverable is access to a subscription-based software; therefore, no final report is available.

 2. Peoria County Regional Smart Mobility Plan, Phase II

 Peoria County received $30,000 to continue the Greater Peoria Smart Mobility Plan to explore an actionable plan to deploy a supporting infrastructure of Smart Cities, including connected and automated vehicles, identified from the FY 2019 Special Transportation Study.
+The final report for Phases I and II is available here.

 3. The Village of Morton Bike Master Plan